-Another way to engage not just your employees but your customers and other supporters in charitable giving is by empowering them to become fundraisers themselves.
+If you’re looking to engage both employees and customers in charitable giving, empower them to become fundraisers themselves.

-Check out this page for plenty of peer-to-peer fundraising ideas.
-Some top ideas for your business might include:
+Some top peer-to-peer event ideas for your business might include:

 - 5K fundraiser: Invite supporters to register for the event and raise money until race day.
 Celebrate your fundraising success on race day, and be sure to offer prizes to winners!
-To adhere to social-distancing restrictions, you can also host a virtual 5K and encourage participants to find a trail or path to run the race remotely.
+You can also host a virtual 5K and encourage participants to find a trail or path to run the race remotely.

-- Festival: This is a great event idea for when the pandemic has passed, and large group activities can safely resume.
-Ask volunteers to fundraise using their networks, and use the funds to put on the event and make a gift to a nonprofit partner.
+- Festival: Ask volunteers to fundraise using their networks, and use the funds to put on the event and make a gift to a nonprofit partner.
 Incorporate food trucks, live music, and activities for kids to engage the entire community in your fundraising event!

-Through peer-to-peer fundraising, you can engage your employees, customers, and the larger community in your charitable projects.
-Plus, when your fundraising efforts culminate in an exciting community event, you can offer something valuable to community members while getting your business’s name out in the local area.
+When your fundraising efforts culminate in an exciting event, you can support and engage your local community while getting your business’s name out in the local area.

 5. Launch a merchandise fundraiser.

-Depending on your business type, you may already offer merchandise to customers in your physical facility or online store.
-If that’s the case, you can easily put some of your merchandise funds toward a charitable cause or create new items to sell specifically in a merchandise fundraiser.
+Depending on your business, you may already offer merchandise to customers in your physical facility or online store.
+If that’s the case, you can easily put some of your merchandise funds toward a charitable cause or create new items to sell through a merchandise fundraiser.

-Ultimately, there are plenty of ways for your business to give back to the community and develop a CSR program that engages employees and customers on a deeper level.
-Be sure to check out all the resources available to help you solidify your online fundraising approach, develop opportunities for employees and customers to become fundraisers themselves, and leverage the power and influence of your business to reach your fundraising goals.
-Good luck!
+Check out all the resources available to help you solidify your online fundraising approach, develop opportunities for employees and customers to become fundraisers themselves, and leverage the power and influence of your business to reach your fundraising goals.